 Business confidentiality, phishing, and hacking concerns

 If these devices are not set up and monitored properly, they could pose serious problems to organizations.
-For example, last year, a family in Oregon found out that their smart home device not only recorded a private conversation without their consent or awareness, but it also randomly sent the recording to someone in their contacts list.
+For example, last year, a family in Oregon found out that their smart home device not only recorded a private conversation without their consent or awareness but also randomly sent the recording to someone in their contacts list.

 It is very easy to accidentally trigger an unintentional recording.
 That means the device may listen to background comments and sensitive business conversations.
 Additionally, as the smart speaker gains access to a business’s platforms with the idea of increasing production and efficiency, a bad actor could put those pathways to nefarious use.